5 Ways To Reduce The Risk Of Theft

 An alarm system and/or CCTV on site can also help reduce construction equipment theft, acting as a deterrent to thieves.
 Also displaying clear signage as to your security measures further reinforces the physical aspects.
 Limiting site access and availability of keys, for example only allowing supervisors to have keys, gives greater control over physical security.

-2. Light the site
+2. Light The Site

 Security lighting on site will act as a further deterrent.
 None of your locks, alarms or fences will be very effective without backing them up with proper (and working!) security lighting for your site.
 Lighting is an easy, low-cost investment, and it will most likely be the best deterrent for theft.

-Keep accurate and up-to-date records of every piece of equipment you have on site and make somebody responsible for it.
+Keep accurate and up-to-date records of every piece of equipment that you have on site and make somebody responsible for it.
 This might seem like a tedious task, but the detailed information you have on your vehicles, including GPS tracking, will increase your odds of recovery if any of your equipment is ever stolen.

 Technology advances on a daily basis – but so do thieves.
 Keyless ignition that requires a personal identification number to start the vehicle, similar to an immobiliser or RFID system.
 A telematics system can also be used to locate a range of equipment from large plant vehicles all the way down to small hand tools.